John William Goodwin

 Wartime Service

-The 1st Hertfordshire Battalion were in support of an attack on the Langemarck Line and a general bombardment of the German lines commenced at 3.45am on the 31st July and and the planned assault began.
+On 31 July 1917 the 1st Battalion, Hertfordshire Regiment was in support of an attack on the Langemarck Line.
+A general bombardment of the German lines commenced at 3.45am on 31 July and the planned assault began.
 It had three objectives to achieve known as Blue, Black & Green and units of the 116th Brigade easily captured the first two objectives, preparing the way for the forward companies of the Hertfordshire battalion, to take the third objective.
 At 05.00am the Hertfordshires left their assembly positions to attack their objective, which lay over the crest of a ridge.

 Additional Information